serenasensini/jquery-news/README.md

 ##Usage

 1. Include the `jquery.js` in your header.
-(This has only been tested with version 1.9).
+(This has only been tested with jQuery version 1.9).
 1. Create a `<ul>` or `<ol>` to put the results in.
 1. Include the `jquery.news.js` file.
 1. Now put the following (Change `.news` to the class of the `<ul>` or `<ol>` you want to put the results in.